QuodCertamine/FamilyPet/README.md

 <li>The Vertical Stands should be 8" tall (MINIMUM)</li>
 <li>We are using a Nerf Vulcan for this build</li>

+*** TODO: Sweep Leg Guide mounting Instructions*** </br>

 ## Turrent Modifications
 *** TODO: Turrent Modification Instructions *** </br>
-Finally, power the Raspberry Pi with any 5V supply and power the Motor Hat either using a 12V supply or a 5V supply and the 5-12V Buck Boost Converter.
+Finally, power the Raspberry Pi with any 5V supply and power the Motor Hat either using a 12V 3A power supply or a 5V supply and the 5-12V Buck Boost Converter.
 Now you are ready to install the necessary software

 Software install